MECR-0209/MECR-0209/README.md

 <!-- Presentation -->
 <p>
-  Hi 👋, I'm Maria!
-I'm from Brazil.

-  - 🌱 Currently studying Systems Analysis and Development
+  Hi 👋, I'm Maria, I'm a beginner in programming.
+Currently, I'm attending a college in Brazil for Systems Analysis and Development.
 </p>

 <!-- Dropdown -->
 <details>
   <summary>👩‍💻 More about me</summary>

   - 💬 My name is Maria Eduarda and I live in Brazil.
-I'm currently studying Systems Analysis and Development at Uniasselvi.
+I'm attending a college in Brazil for Systems Analysis and Developmentat Uniasselvi.
 Consider my English intermediate.
 I am currently studying the Python language and planning projects.

   - 🎮 I really like playing in my spare time.
 I love watching movies, not very popular ones, and cute animes.
 </details>